fwalcott/read-08/README.md

 ### Logical operators allow you to compare two or more statements.
 They are three logical operators:

-Logical and (&&) both expressions need to be true to evaluate as true.
+1. Logical and (&&) both expressions need to be true to evaluate as true.
 ~~~
 ((2<5) && (3>=1)) true
 ~~~

-Logical or (||) if either expression is true, the expression is true.
+2.Logical or (||) if either expression is true, the expression is true.
 Only if both expressions are false will evaluate as false.
 ~~~
 ((2<5) || (2<1)) true
 ~~~

-Logical not (!) take a single boolean value and inverts it.
+3.Logical not (!) take a single boolean value and inverts it.
 If it was false without the logical not, it is now true and vice versa.
 ~~~
 !(2<1) true
 ~~~
-Logical expressions read from left to right.
+### Logical expressions read from left to right.
 If the first condition provides enough information, then the second is not evaluated.
 ~~~
 ex) false && anything
 ~~~
-The expression had found a false condition and cannot both be true.
+***The expression had found a false condition and cannot both be true.
 The second condition isn't evaluated.
 ~~~
 ex) true || anything
 ~~~
-The expression had found a true condition, and only one has to be true.
+***The expression had found a true condition, and only one has to be true.
 The second condition isn't evaluated.

 ## What is a loop?